robmadden/unity/unity_outline.md

 > - [Unity Video Tutorials](http://unity3d.com/learn/tutorials/modules/beginner/editor)
 > - [Unity Community Support](http://unity3d.com/community)

 ## Foundation Phase (120 hours)

 In this phase students will build the two dimensional game Pong as well as slightly more challenging three dimensional game where they navigate a ball through a maze.
 By the end of this foundation, the student should be equipped with knowledge pertaining to the Unity application, basic C# knowledge, and how Unity ties all pieces of a game together to make it a functional unit.
 All assets will be provided for his phase.

+# Introduction to C#: why we chose it and how it will aid with our game development
+    - Dissecting Hello World (code sample provided)
+        - Syntax Conventions
+        - Commenting
+        - Introduction to variables, types and assignment and why we need them
+        - Explaining the idea of a library or import
+    - Introduction to conditionals (modifying hello world)
+    - Introduction to loops (modigyin hello world)
+    - Introduction to classes and methods (modifying hello world)
+        - What's a constructor?
+        - Explain what visibilty on a method is and how it can be used to your advantage as a programmer
+        - Explain method overloading
+    - Introduction to the most widely used data structures (modifying hello world)
+        - Queue
+        - Stack
+        - Hashtable
+    - Introduction to interfaces and what they're good for
+    - Introduction to abstract classes and what they're good for
+    - Go over some basic debugging by introducing an error and stepping through code

+After Hello World is built, describe the major principles of Object Orient Programming and the difference between functional and object orient programming.
+    - Abstraction
+    - Inheritence
+    - Encapsulation
+    - Polymorphism

 0. Setting up Our project, creating a githug profile and initializing a git repository
     - Explain revision control and why we need it